Brunofell/Agenda/README.md

-# API Agenda with Django *Not ready yet!
+# Agenda with Django *Not ready yet!